Ecommerce Conversion Rates Statistics You Need to See

 E-commerce Conversion Rate Benchmarks By Industry

-average ecommerce conversion rates by industry
+average conversion rates for e-commerce chart

-E-commerce Conversion Rates by Device
+E-commerce Conversion Rate Statistics by Device

 When measuring specific KPIs like conversion rate and comparing yours to industry averages, benchmarks for specific devices (smartphone, tablet, and desktop) are also worth considering.